You may have an extra LiPo battery you don’t need right now! In such a case, it is crucial to know how to store it and if you can store it charged. –

 Yes, if handled without proper care, LiPo batteries can discharge.
 Say the battery might discharge beyond its C rating or end up getting over-discharged.
 In that case, the electrolyte inside of the cells will begin to vaporize.

-So now we know how to discharge a lipo battery for storage.
+So, now we know how to discharge a lipo battery for storage.
 We mentioned three methods.
 Use the method which suits you best.

-And remember before you store, pay heed to the tips you mentioned.
+Also, remember before you store, pay heed to the tips you mentioned.
 All of these should be enough.